-Adware enables the placement of pop-ups, banners, surveys, coupons, and other intrusive advertisements - on any visited website (or different interfaces).
-The delivered adverts seriously diminish the browsing experience by overlaying page content and slowing down the browsing speed.
+Adware enables the placement of pop-ups, banners, surveys, coupons, and other intrusive advertisements on any visited website (or different interfaces).
+The delivered ads significantly diminish the browsing experience by overlaying page content and reducing browsing speed.

-Furthermore, once clicked on, intrusive ads redirect to various misleading, deceptive/scam, and malicious websites.
-Some of these advertisements can even be triggered (by being clicked on) to execute scripts designed to download/install software (e.g., PUAs) without user permission.
+Furthermore, once clicked, intrusive ads can redirect to various misleading, deceptive/scam, and malicious websites.
+Some of these advertisements can even be triggered (when clicked) to execute scripts designed to download/install software (e.g., PUAs) without users' permission.

-In summary, presence of unwanted software on devices can result in system infections, severe privacy issues, financial losses, and identity theft.
+In summary, the presence of unwanted software on devices can result in system infections, serious privacy issues, financial loss, and identity theft.
 To protect device and user safety, all dubious applications and browser extensions/plug-ins must be removed immediately upon detection.

 |Name||Ads by Multi AdBlock|

 |Browser Extension(s)||Multi AdBlock|

 |Symptoms||Seeing advertisements not originating from the sites you are browsing.
 Intrusive pop-up ads.
 Decreased Internet browsing speed.|

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|